Live Commerce: How Streaming Is Transforming Shopping (Update)

 What’s Next for Live Commerce

 When live commerce is done correctly, gamification and real-time interactivity help drive consumer interest.
-Immersive 3D experiences using virtual reality (VR) could accomplish just that — allowing buyers to study the clothing from every angle and experience the excitement of being in the crowd.
+Immersive 3D experiences using virtual reality (VR) can also help engage remote users — allowing buyers to study the clothing from every angle and experience the excitement of being in the crowd of a runway show.

 Augmented reality (AR) also promises to push live commerce forward.
 Picture this: After purchasing a new home, you enlist the expert help of an interior designer working at your favorite home furniture store.
 Within an app, you’re able to show the designer the space you’re working with.
 Then, using augmented reality, you can try the representative’s suggested furniture on for size.
 Simply point your camera at the empty space, and let the app overlay an image of the couch, table, or rug you selected.